sawubona-repo/CAS-DA/CASE-World Happiness Report/readme.md

 # World Happiness Report

-Analyze who and why is happy in the world
+Analyze who and why inhabitants of a country are happy
 ---
 #### 01.05.20234 v1 dbe - initial version for CAS DA6
 ---